raguraman6066/whatsapp/README.md

 # whatsapp
-this repository is using for chat app
+this repository is using for chat application